 Before you plan to make the soup: place the beans in a large bowl.
 Pick them over to remove any debris.
 Cover with cool water by at least 1 inch.
-Let stand overnight at room temperature or in the refrigerator.
+Let soak overnight at room temperature or in the refrigerator.

 When you are ready to cook the soup: drain the beans into a colander and rinse them well.
 Set aside.

-In a large pot or Dutch oven over low heat, cook the bacon over medium low, stirring it occasionally until the fat has rendered and the bacon is crisp, about 8 minutes (be patient; low and slow is the name of the game here!).
-With a slotted spoon, remove the bacon to a plate and set aside, leaving the drippings in the pot.
+In a large pot or Dutch oven over low heat, cook the bacon over medium-low, stirring it occasionally until the fat has rendered and the bacon is crisp, about 8 minutes (be patient; low and slow is the name of the game here!).
+With a slotted spoon, remove the bacon to a plate and set it aside, leaving the drippings in the pot.
 If using olive oil instead, simply warm the oil in the pot.

 Increase the heat to medium.
 Add the onion and cook until it begins to soften, about 3 minutes.
 Add the garlic, carrots, and celery.
 Stir and cook until the carrots just begin to soften, about 5 minutes.